gtxll8/Project5-Linux-Server-Configuration/README.md

  - to access this instance publically use : http://udacitymarket.no-ip.biz
  - the external IP is : http://52.89.6.106/ but it can only be used to view the website content, authentication will not work as Google's OAuth 2.0 client IDs only accepts fully qualified domain names.

-Steps below are explained using unix commands and where neccessary commenting reasons behind the choices I have made, including links to some helpfull resources.
+Steps below are explained using unix commands and where necessary commenting reasons behind the choices I have made, including links to some helpful resources.

 ##### Step 1 - Add new user grader, setup Key-based authentication, change default SSH port to 2200